Natural Pet Odor Control

 Air purifiers work to remove pollutants and odors from the air.
 This is slightly different from an ionizer, which is a type of air purifier.
 However, most ionizers don't have the necessary filters that make air purifiers effective.
 Carbon filters are efficient at trapping odors and also trap allergens, which is great for allergy sufferers.
 Carbon filtered air purifiers would be able to effectively tackle odors; this is something that just an ionizer cannot do.
 If this sounds like what you need, try the AirTube Air Purifier, which includes both a carbon and HEPA filter.

 All air purifiers are effective air cleaners.
-They work to remove allergens, such as mold, bacterial, animal dander, fumes and house dust mites and their excretions.
+They work to remove allergens, such as mold, bacteria, animal dander, fumes and house dust mites and their excretions.
 Purifiers with the above stated filters, such as carbon filters, will work that much harder to not only remove pollutants but also eliminate odors, such as pet odors, tobacco, and a number of odors associated with daily living.